newrelic/oma-resource-center/src/content/docs/oma/value-drivers/customer-experience/use-cases/bottom-of-the-funnel-analysis/README.md

 5. Edit the imported dashboard

-# How to edit the dashboard json
+# How the Dashboard is organized

-The dashboard is organized into sections, delineated by pink lines.
-At the top is the summary data.
-This shows the bottom of the funnel conversion rate, synthetics checks results, and revenue at risk.
-The summary data is followed by a row for each step in the user journey at the bottom of the funnel.
+The dashboard is organized into sections.
+The four widgets at the top make up the summary data.
+Summary data includes the bottom of the funnel conversion rate, synthetics checks results, and revenue at risk.

-## Edit the summary data
+The performance of each step making up the bottom of the funnel follows below.
+Performance data varies depending on the interaction type.
+If the interaction is a PageView, you will capture Core Web Vitals and time to first byte.
+If the interaction is an AjaxRequest, you will capture time to settle and http response code types (successes vs errors).

+# Summary data queries
 Edit the title tile to reflect the bottom of the funnel process shown in the dashboard.

-### Conversion Funnel
+## Conversion Funnel
 Update the Funnel query for your bottom of the funnel process The structure of the funnel query is as follows: <br>
 >FROM DATA_TYPE <br>